ibm-cloud-docs/pattern-vpc-vsi-cross-region-resiliency/compute-design.md

 # Compute design
 {: #compute-design}

-The Cross-Region Resiliency pattern for Web Apps includes compute options that are highly available, properly isolated, provide adequate capacity for the applications, and can handle increased workload demands.
+The web app cross-region resiliency pattern uses compute options that are highly available, properly isolated, provide adequate capacity for the applications, and can handle increased workload demands.

-Provision VPC Virtual Servers for the web tier, application tier, and database tier as follows:
+The Virtual Servers for the web tier, application tier, and database tier are provisioned as follows:

 -   **VPC Virtual Server Profile**: select compute and memory profiles for each tier, based on tier capacity and performance requirements.